Build vs. Buy Software for Ecommerce: The Ultimate Guide

 Managing the Production Roll-Out

-Once the new integration has been thoroughly developed and validated, it’s time to release it to the production systems of the companies involved.
+Once your ecommerce middleware has been thoroughly developed and validated, it’s time to release it to the production systems of the companies involved.
+The middleware in ecommerce must be rolled out carefully to ensure business continuity.

 The integration rollout needs to occur in two different systems at once, so implementation into these systems must be completely transparent and accessible to the end-users.
 Any unplanned disruptions can cost your company thousands of dollars—or more—in lost revenue.